microsoft/pyright/client/README.md

 Pyright does not require a Python environment or imported third-party packages to be installed.

 ### Configurability
 Pyright supports [configuration files](/docs/configuration.md) that provide granular control over settings.
-Different “execution environments” can be associated subdirectories within a source base.
+Different “execution environments” can be associated with subdirectories within a source base.
 Each environment can specify different module search paths, python language versions, and platform targets.

 ### Type Checking Features
 Pyright supports: